mitmproxy/mitmproxy/docs/modes.rst

 1. Start mitmproxy.
 2. Configure your client to use mitmproxy by explicitly setting an HTTP proxy.
 3. Quick Check: You should already be able to visit an unencrypted HTTP site through the proxy.
-4. Open the magic domain <strong>mitm.it</strong> and install the certificate for your device.
+4. Open the magic domain **mitm.it** and install the certificate for your device.

 .. note::
     Unfortunately, some applications bypass the system HTTP proxy settings - Android applications